ryomoro/STORES_payment_sdk_ios/README_en.md

 ![Configurations](.readme_images/configuration.png)

-Go to your target's General settings, and add `CoineyKit.framework`, as well as the following:
+Go to your target's General settings, and add `CoineyKit.framework` to "Linked Frameworks and Libraries."

- * libxml2.tbd

 ![Libraries and Frameworks](.readme_images/frameworks-libs.png)